 Peacock symbolism is fascinating.
 They’re the favorite bird of Juno/Hera, the Queen of Heaven.
 They are also associated with the Buddhist Star Goddess Tara and the Ancient Egyptian Isis.

 In Latin, their name is “pavo,” from the Sanskrit “pavana” which means purity.

 “The pride of the peacock is the glory of God,” wrote William Blake.
-The peacock used to symbolise luxury, beauty and immortality.
-It was a puritan idea to twist that into pride & arrogance.
+But then the Puritans twisted that into venal arrogance, suitable of condemnation.

 Access Horoscopes, Insta-Tarot, Oracle and MoreAll Access Membership – This is not a recurring payment – you are not locked in.

 Email Mystic if you would like to trial for a few weeks first.